 If a resident has pest concerns in a room, immediately report a potential problem via the work order system.
 DePaul Housing has protocols in place with Facility Operations and a pest control vendor to manage any reported cases.
 There is a regular schedule maintained for pest control of common areas.
 It is the resident's responsibility to prepare the room or apartment for treatment, if applicable.
-Failure to maintain a residence in a satisfactory condition (i.e., clean of waste and debris) may be grounds for a damage billing fee to the student account.
+Failure to maintain a clean residence (i.e., clean of waste and debris) may be grounds for a damage billing fee to the student account.
 Notifications of treatment will be sent out prior to the service.
 When pest control remediation requires residents to clean and/or launder personal items, residents are responsible for taking care of this on their own.
 DePaul University does not cover the cost of cleaning or laundering personal items.

 When facility-related issues arise, communication will be sent out to students via notices in halls, emails, or posters.
 Emergency maintenance updates will be posted on the electronic display monitors in the residence halls when necessary.